Neurales/Neurales_Beta/README.md

 Neurales is an easy way to use machine learning.
 We wrote all the code so you can focus on everything else.

-All rights reserved by S.E.R.R.I Technologies (Owner of Neurales)
+All rights reserved by S.E.R.R.I Technologies, LLC (Owner of Neurales)
 	Website: https://neurales.ai/